ajayveer1/Cyberoam_automatic_login/README.md

 This script is for logging you out from Cyberoam.
 But before running it make sure you have ended the login.py script by using Keyboard interrupt.

 ##### IDS Folder
-This folder will be empty at first.
-But you will populate it by running id_extractor_script.py against different passwords to give you a list of possible ID's you can use for each password.
+This folder will not be present at first.
+It will come in form by running id_extractor_script.py against different passwords to give you a list of possible ID's you can use for each password.

 ### Making logging in more simpler